stevenharman/superd/README.md

 ## License

-Its free, as in speech and beer.
+It's free, as in speech and :beer:.
 If it breaks, feel free to keep both pieces.